aaronwalker/aaronwalker.github.com/_posts/2020-12-04-quarkus-lambda-containers.md

 # How to Deploy a Quarkus Lambda Application using Lambda Containers

 At re:Invent 2020 Amazon announced support for deploying and running containers directly to Lambda.
 Here is a link to the blog post for the announcement [https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/).

-Recently I've been messing around with [Quarkus](https://quarkus.io) which is a relatively new Java framework for build App and has already a pretty impressive eco-system.
+Recently, I've been messing around with [Quarkus](https://quarkus.io) which is a relatively new Java framework for building Apps and already has a pretty impressive eco-system.

-This demo shows how you can packages a Quarkus Lambda App using the new [Lambda containers](https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html) support.
-A basically used the [Quarkus - Amazon Lambda](https://quarkus.io/guides/amazon-lambd) guide as the basis for this demo.
+This demo shows how you can package a Quarkus Lambda App using the new [Lambda containers](https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html) support.
+I basically used the [Quarkus - Amazon Lambda](https://quarkus.io/guides/amazon-lambd) guide as the basis for this demo.

 ## TL;DR
 The code for this demo is available on GitHub [https://github.com/base2Services/quarkus-lambda-container-demo](https://github.com/base2Services/quarkus-lambda-container-demo)